Adbhutham

+2000 South Korean film Il Mare.

 Plot

-Surya and Vennela standing on top of office building and near lake respectively want to commit suicide.
+Surya and Vennela are standing on top of office building and near a lake respectively wanting to commit suicide.
 It is shown that 12 hours before Surya gets up with dream of car accident and answers his friend's call asking him to reach office early as he was late for music director interview to be hosted by him.
 He gets an unknown call which he disconnects and also gets food from an unknown person.
 He gets call from another person asking him to participate in some competition, however, he gets lost in his thoughts about his father and about to meet with an accident, however, nothing happens.
 During the interview, Surya insults the music director and gets insulted by his manager who happens to be his father's friend.
 The manager says that him being adamant about music was the primary reason behind his father's death.
 Meanwhile, at Vennela's house, the groom and his family have come to see her.
 She tries to cancel the marriage fix in order to follow her dreams, however, it turns out that the groom wants to marry her.
 Also, her father wants her to get married as she is unable to clear entrance exam for the past two years.
 She assures her father that she will pass the entrance test this time.
 It turns out that she has failed in the mock test.
 Because of the reasons, each of them wants to commit suicide.